 This will be a five day programme of workshops and reflective group supervision led by our Practice Education Consultants (PECs).

-The programme will run between September 2019 and April 2020 (dates TBC shortly).
+The programme will run between September 2020 and April 2021

 The new in-house Practice Education Stage 1 programme will not be accredited and so will no longer carry PG level credits or count towards post-graduate awards at the Universities.